 59 pairs of coordinated RHI measurements from POLDIRAD and MIRA-35 were investigated.
-Here, we use a case study from 30th January 2019 at 10:08 UTC, already presented before in Fig.3, to demonstrate the output of the ice microphysics retrieval scheme.
-For all the presenting results, we anticipated that the ice hydrometeors can be represented by ice spheroids that follow the aggregates mass-size relation and the a-priori defined exponential PSD.
+Here, we use a case study from 30 January 2019 at 10:08 UTC, already presented before in Fig. 3, to demonstrate the output of the ice microphysics retrieval scheme.
+For all the presented results, we anticipated that the ice hydrometeors could be represented by ice spheroids that follow the aggregates' mass-size relation and the a priori defined exponential PSD.
 The microphysical properties of the detected hydrometeors are shown in Fig. 11 (assuming oblate ice spheroids and LUTs for different radar viewing geometries) and Fig. 12 (assuming horizontally aligned prolate ice spheroids and LUTs for different radar viewing geometries).
-In Fig. 11a and Fig. 12a, the retrieved AR is presented.
-Both plots suggest that in the cross-section of the cloud between the two radars and especially, in the area which is below 3 km height at a distance 0-12 km away from POLDIRAD, more spherical ice hydrometeors are present.
-Further away at a distance 12-20 km from POLDIRAD, more aspherical particles with AR around 4.0 and AR around 0.5, for oblates and horizontally aligned prolates respectively, were found.
-The same result is also supported from S plots in Fig. 11c and Fig. 12c where S > 0.6 for the spherical particles between 0-12 km distance and S < 0.6 for the aspherical particles between 12-20 km distance.
-The retrieved AR and S could explain well the ZDR measurements in Fig. 3d where more spherical particles have ZDR < 0.5 dB, while aspherical particles have ZDR > 0.5 dB.
-Overall, the ZDR measurements could be replicated better with the retrieval results using oblate ice spheroids with RMSE = 0.19 dB (with the term RMSE, the mean Root Mean Square Error over all grid points is meant) between the fitted and measured ZDR for the whole scene, against RMSE = 0.25 dB when horizontally aligned prolate ice spheroids were used.
-With the a-priori assumptions for PSD and mass-size relation, the retrieved D_m increasing towards the ground is an indication that large ice particles are present below 3 km height compared to smaller particles that are dominant at higher altitudes.
-This is obvious in both oblates and horizontally aligned prolates results (Fig. 11b and Fig. 12b).
-Comparing this plot with the DWR measurements 655 from Fig. 3b, we observe that the retrieved $D{\rm m}$ could reasonably explain DWR.
-The correlation between DWR and $D{\rm m}$ is found again to be better when oblate ice spheroids are used.
-The RMSE for the fitted-simulated and measured DWR is 0.50 dB when ice oblates are used in the simulations, while RMSE = 0.61 dB when the ice particles were assumed horizontally aligned prolates.
+In Figs. 11a and 12a, the retrieved AR is presented.
+Both plots suggest that in the cross-section of the cloud between the two radars, especially in the area below 3 km of height at a distance of 0-12 km from POLDIRAD, more spherical ice hydrometeors are present.
+Further away at a distance of 12-20 km from POLDIRAD, more aspherical particles with AR around 4.0 and AR around 0.5 for oblates and horizontally aligned prolates, respectively, were found.
+The same result is also supported by S plots in Figs. 11c and 12c, where S > 0.6for the spherical particles between 0 and 12 km of distance and S < 0.6 for the aspherical particles between 12 and 20 km of distance.
+The retrieved AR and S could explain the ZDR measurements well in Fig. 3d where more spherical particles have ZDR < 0.5 dB, while aspherical particles have ZDR > 0.5 dB.
+Overall, the ZDR measurements could be replicated better with the retrieval results using oblate ice spheroids with RMSE = 0.19 dB (RMSE refers to the root mean square error over all grid points) between the fitted and measured ZDR for the whole scene against RMSE = 0.25 dB when horizontally aligned prolate ice spheroids were used.
+With the a priori assumptions for PSD and mass-size relation, the retrieved $D{\rm m}$ increasing towards the ground is an indication that large ice particles are present below 3 km of height compared to smaller particles that are dominant at higher altitudes.
+This is obvious in both oblate and horizontally aligned prolate results (Figs. 11b and 12b).
+Comparing this plot with the DWR measurements from Fig. 3b, we observe that the retrieved $D{\rm m}$ could reasonably explain DWR.
+The correlation between DWR and D_m is again found to be better when oblate ice spheroids are used.
+The RMSE for the fitted-simulated and measured DWR is 0.50 dB when ice oblates are used in the simulations, while RMSE = 0.61 dB when the ice particles were assumed to be horizontally aligned prolates.
 Although DWR and ZDR measurements are combined for the shape and size retrieval (minimization of J_1 in Eq.
-9), 660 the spatial patterns agreement between DWR- $D{\rm m}$ and ZDR-AR/S plots indicate the strong correlation of DWR and ZDR with size and shape, respectively.
-Figure 11d and Fig. 12d show the results of the retrieved IWC for oblates and horizontally aligned prolate ice spheroids described by $m(D{max})$ of aggregates and an exponential PSD.
-Areas with positive POLDIRAD Z_c values in Fig. 3c correspond to IWC values higher than 1×10^{-3} g m-3.
-Hence, the sensitivity of Z_e to mass of the ice particles is again indicated for both spheroid shapes (oblates and horizontally aligned prolates).
-Nevertheless, the Z_c RMSE for horizontally aligned prolate ice particles is 0.36 dB, whilst the RMSE is found 0.20 dB when ice oblates are used.
-All RMSE which serve 665 as residual values for the ice retrieval are collected in Table 2.
-The lowest RMSE are found when oblate ice spheroids are assumed.
+9), the spatial pattern agreement between DWR- $D{\rm m}$ and ZDR-AR/S plots indicates the strong correlation of DWR and ZDR with size and shape,